 People who are called into ministry are operating out of a vision and mission from God.

-This mission provides the specific direction for what the church is to do, who they are to reach and the approach to spreading the gospel.
+This mission provides a specific direction for what the church is to do, who they are to reach and the approach to spreading the gospel.

 6. Church Leadership